 Unable to return to in-person school in the fall of 2020, NWF created a social distance space for our Twin River Unified School District students to address the social isolation and to improve academic engagement and achievement.
 We provide positive outdoor educational experiences to relieve trauma and cultivate new prospective.

 We continue with our healing circles and conduct individual assessments to work with the student, their counselor, teachers and their parents to provide full support that would address the barriers to achievement and a pathway to improvement.

-health and socioeconomic inequities we face daily: poor health conditions, access to food, access to healthcare, efficient public transportation and healthy mental wellness tools to manage another crisis.
+COVID has magnified the conditions and raised awareness to the health and socioeconomic inequities we face daily: poor health conditions, access to food, access to healthcare, efficient public transportation and healthy mental wellness tools to manage another crisis.
 Home for many is not safe to “shelter in place”, access meals nor allow for distance learning without access points.
-Confined to small living areas increases the anxiety of our neighbors who are already surviving in toxic spaces especially our younger population who more readily respond unhealthily to stress.
-Additionally, there is a large population of young adults in Del Paso Heights many of whom live with grandparents.
-They must be made aware of the health risk they impose upon their elderly loved ones if they do not comply with the CDC and state recommendations of social distancing and sheltering in place.
-They are a major part of the solution.
+Confined to small, crowded living areas increases the anxiety of our students who are already surviving in chronic toxic stressful environments.

 NWF will remain connected to our neighbors to provide food and other essentials, mental health support, delivery of accurate information, and other resource needs.